New York Wrongful Death Attorneys at 1-800-HURT-911®

 - Burial and funeral expenses. (see funeral expenses paid by no-fault in a car accident).

 - Punitive damages may be awarded if the accident was caused by more than mere negligence.
-An example is a DWI – drunk driver or a driver on drugs.
+An example is a DWI – a drunk driver or a driver on drugs.

-The “pecuniary injuries” (financial loss) caused by the death of a decedent who was earning income may be calculated, in part, from factors relevant to the decedent’s earning potential, such as present and future earnings, the potential for advancement, and the probability of means to support heirs, as well as factors pertaining to the decedent’s age, character and condition, and the circumstances of the distributees.
+The “pecuniary injuries” (financial loss) caused by the death of a decedent who was earning income may be calculated, in part, from factors relevant to the decedent’s earning potentials, such as present and future earnings, the potential for advancement, and the probability of means to support heirs, as well as factors pertaining to the decedent’s age, character and condition, and the circumstances of the distributees.
 Gonzalez v New York City Hous.
 Auth., 77 N.Y.2d 663, 572 N.E.2d 598, 569 N.Y.S.2d 915

-Individuals without a spouse or children may not be financially “valuable” in the eyes of New York State law but the financial loss can be proven.
-In the case of a decedent who was not a wage earner, “pecuniary injuries” may be calculated, in part, from the increased expenditures required to continue the services she provided, as well as the compensable losses of a personal nature, such as loss of guidance.
+Individuals without a spouse or children may not be financially “valuable” in the eyes of New York State law, but the financial loss can be proven.
+In the case of a decedent who was not a wage earner, “pecuniary injuries” may be calculated, partly, from the increased expenditures required to continue the services she provided, as well as the compensable losses of a personal nature, such as loss of guidance.
 Gonzalez v New York City Hous.
 Auth.

 When personal injury lawyers do not properly prepare the evidence needed, they often settle these cases for far too little.
 It is vitally important to hire the right expert witnesses to prove that the deceased had some time of pain and suffering and/or terror, even if only for a few seconds, and that there was a financial loss.